jiahuanglin/jiahuanglin.github.io/_posts/2022-01-01-common-loop-optimization-techniques-by-compiler.md

 Before optimizing a loop, we need to first define a loop in the control flow graph.
 Note that each node in a control flow graph is a basic block.

 ## Identifying loops
-Cycles are not necessary loops.
+Cycles in the control flow graph are not necessary loops.
 A `loop` is a `subset S of nodes` where:
  - S is strongly connected.
 In other words, for any two nodes in S, there is a path from one to the other using only nodes in S
  - There is a distinguished header node *`h∈S`* such that there is no edge from a node outside S to *`S\{h}`*